eslint/eslint/docs/maintainer-guide/governance.md

 No binding votes on TSC agenda items can take place without a quorum of TSC members present in the meeting.
-Quorum is achieved when more than half of the TSC members are present.
+Quorum is achieved when more than half of the TSC members (minus non-attending members) are present.

 The TSC may invite persons or representatives from certain projects to participate in a non-voting capacity.